Miley Cyrus’ Lookalike Sister, Noah, Stuns In Skimpy Crop Top During Night Out With Friends

 Noah wore her long, dark hair parted down the middle and styled in loose waves, which fell down her back and over her shoulders in the various snaps.
 She added a full face of makeup for her night of fun, which included darkened eyebrows, long lashes, a shimmering highlighter on her face, and pink blush on her cheeks.

 Of course, Noah is much more than just Miley’s little sister.
 She has a huge online following and is a talented singer and songwriter.
-Recently, Cyrus released her brand new single, “July,” which her fans found soulful and haunting.
+Recently, she released her brand new single, “July,” which her fans found soulful and haunting.

 During an interview with Genius, Cyrus opened up about the song, revealing that it was written about a toxic relationship she was in for over two years, where she was not treated with the care she deserved, and seemingly couldn’t give her ex the love and attention he craved.